A Gelato Judge’s Guide to the Best Gelato in Bologna

 Website: https://www.cremeriafunivia.com/

-An organic and artisan gelateria with beautifully paired and seasonal combinations like pumpkin, chestnuts and salted pistachios.
-It recently topped Dissapore’s list of best artisan gelaterias in Bologna, winning added praise for its gelato lab, which is on the premises and open for all to see, if you’re curious to watch the magic happen!
+An organic and artisan gelateria with beautifully paired and seasonal combinations like pumpkin, wine grapes, chestnuts and salted pistachios.
+They also serve decadent maritozzi buns slathered with fresh whipped cream.
+It consistently tops Italy’s leading food journals like Gambero Rosso lists of best artisan gelaterias in Bologna.
+Winning added praise for its gelato lab, which is on the premises and open for all to see, if you’re curious to watch the magic happen!
 Keep an eye out for the flavor of the week, which never disappoints.

 Opening hours: Monday 3:30pm to 1am, Tuesday- Saturday midday to 1am and Sunday 11am to 1am